Advance 2 BSN Accelerated Second Degree Program

 - Graduates earn a BSN and are eligible to take the national NCLEX-RN registered nurse licensure exam.

-- One cohort of about 40 students is accepted each year.
+- One cohort of 32 students is accepted each year.

-- Each cohort begins at the end of May and graduates in December of the next year.
+- Each cohort begins at the end of May and graduates December of the next year.
+Cohort 12 runs from May 2016 to December 2017.

-- Follows the same curriculum as the traditional BSN program but at an accelerated pace.
+- Follows nearly the same curriculum as the traditional BSN program but at an accelerated pace.

 - Costs are the same tuition and fees as the traditional BSN program.
 Billing is by semester.